NakovD/Star-Wars-Fan-Site/README.md

 **Note!** The characters are displayed in groups of 6.
 In the bottom of the page there is a buttons which help to navigate to other pages with characters(again separated in groups of 6).<br/>
 **Single character details page**
 route: '/charDetails/:id'
 Here you can see the details of a single character.
-Simple GET request which gets the data from the DB.
+Simple GET request which gets the data from the DB.<br/>
 **Note!** If the user is a guest he cannot try to edit the character.
 Requesting and edit for a character that already exists in site is restricted to only registered and logged users.<br/>
 **About me page**
 route: '/aboutMe';